timy90022/VEGAN/README.md

-# WEGAN: Unsupervised Meta-learning of Figure-Ground Segmentation via Imitating Visual Effects
+# VEGAN: Unsupervised Meta-learning of Figure-Ground Segmentation via Imitating Visual Effects
-A clean and readable Pytorch implementation of WEGAN (https://arxiv.org/abs/1812.08442)
+A clean and readable Pytorch implementation of VEGAN (https://arxiv.org/abs/1812.08442)

 ## Prerequisites
 Code is intended to work with ```Python 3.6.x```, it hasn't been tested with previous versions